Rhode Island Lottery: Daily Millions

 The Rhode Island Lottery offered Daily Millions, MUSL's secondary jackpot game to Powerball, in 1996 to replace the in-state Rhody Cash.
 As its name implies, draws occurred daily instead of the standard 2 or 3 times a week, with a top prize of $1 million should they match all six winning numbers from three separate pick-2-of-22 number matrixes (Numbers in each matrix were marked from 0 to 21).
 This game was discontinued in 1998 to be replaced by the in-state Roll Down game.

 Lotto America

 The Rhode Island Lottery joined MUSL as a founding member in 1987 and offered Lotto America, MUSL's first jackpot game, the next year.
 Lotto America would be replaced by Powerball in 1992.

 MegaHits (video lottery)

 Rhode Island's two lottery-run casinos (Twin River in Lincoln and Newport Grand in Newport) offered MegaHits, MUSL's second video lottery terminal (VLT) progressive jackpot game.
 MegaHits began in 2011; it replaced Cashola.
 (Delaware, Maryland, Ohio, and West Virginia also offered MegaHits.)
 MegaHits featured five jackpots; the top progressive's minimum was $100,000.
 All MegaHits jackpots were paid in cash.
-The maximum wager must have be made in order to be eligible for any of the progressives.
+The maximum wager must have been made in order to be eligible for any of the progressives.
 (All MegaHits wagers fed the top progressive level; however, the other progressives were fed by MegaHits wagers within that lottery's jurisdiction.)
 MegaHits ended on July 31, 2018.